How Car Dealerships Can Use Messaging Apps to Support Their Customer Communication Efficiently and Professionally

 - the local branches, which are responsible for sales, regional promotion

-The smaller dealerships and the headquarters are usually in constant contact, for example if the dealer needs new advertising material or other documents from headquarters.
+The smaller dealerships and the headquarters are usually in constant contact, for example, if the dealer needs new advertising material or other documents from headquarters.
 This exchange still works today by telephone (which is time-consuming because the head office can only talk to one dealer at a time and not to several at the same time) or by e-mail (which takes a very long time because there is no direct response).
 Communication via messaging apps can help here!
 Your car dealership can order new advertising material quickly and directly via chat.
-A bot could help with the first selection and query the most important parameters such as size, content and quantities.
+A bot could help with the first selection and query the most important parameters such as size, content, and quantities.
 This saves the head office a lot of work and the dealer a lot of time, which he can invest in advising customers.

 “Lucky”, is the WhatsApp chatbot for your car dealership!
 It helps to manage daily tasks in customer communication in the car dealership and saves valuable time.
 The nice thing is that the “Lucky” chatbot can be easily customized to the needs of every car dealership.
-As a WhatsApp service chatbot, it learns, works even on weekends, greets returning customers friendly and is included in every MessengerPeople package.
+As a WhatsApp service chatbot, it learns, works even on weekends, greets returning customers friendly, and is included in every MessengerPeople package.
 And if the chatbot gets stuck, he simply hands over to a real car dealership employee.

 WhatsApp makes it easy to transfer the personal relationship with your customers to a digital channel.
-“Lucky”, the specially developed WhatsApp chatbot for car dealerships, supports you realizing this successfully.
+“Lucky”, the specially developed WhatsApp chatbot for car dealerships, supports you in realizing this successfully.

 “Lucky” takes care of all common customer requests in the car dealership for you:

-- Appointment for a test drive or a consultation
+- Appointment for a test drive or a consultation on-site

 - Handling of cost-release processes